arthur-fontaine/agrume/README.md

 ## Security

-Since parts of your server logic are exposed to the frontend, you may be concerned about security, particularly regarding the exposure of sensitive code to the client.
+Since parts of your server logic is in your frontend code, you may be concerned about security, particularly regarding the exposure of sensitive code to the client.

 As explained in the [Creating routes](#creating-routes) section, any function passed to `createRoute` is transformed into a request to the server.
 The request path will be determined by one of the following: